Dyson vacuums have earned a reputation for top-quality machines with powerful suction.

 Best Dyson Vacuums Australia

-A powerful upright vacuum that is equipped with Cyclonic Technology, a self-adjusting vacuum head and one of the top pet vacuums around.
+A powerful upright vacuum that is equipped with Radial Cyclonic Technology, a self-adjusting vacuum head and is one of the top pet vacuums around.

-The Dyson Ball DC65 Animal is an upright vacuum cleaner from Dyson that comes with Dyson’s cutting-edge and patented “Radial Root Cyclone” technology.
+The Dyson Light Ball is an upright vac that comes with Dyson’s cutting-edge “Radial Root Cyclone” technology.

 This technology remodels the airflow inside the vacuum and stops the Dyson from losing suction power.

-The Ball DC65 also has a canister emptying system which makes it extremely simple to dispose of debris collected.
+The Light Ball also has a canister emptying system which makes it extremely simple to dispose of debris collected.

-As its name suggests, there is a ball at the end of the vacuum which makes manoeuvrability easy while also capturing more dirt.
+As its name suggests, there is a ball at the end of the vacuum, which makes mobility easy while also capturing more dirt.

-We found that the ball on the base of the DC65 helped us to steer the vacuum in tight corners and reach hard to reach spots.
+We found that the ball on the base of this upright helped us to steer the vacuum in tight corners and reach tricky spots.
+An instant-release wand will also go a long way in making above-floor cleaning effortless.

 The ball also creates a self-adjusting head which adjusts according to the floor type - be it plush carpet or tough floorboards.